jpaquay/jpaquay.github.io/_posts/2026-06-06-beyond-the-perimeter-zero-trust-pqc-horizon.md

 ---
 layout: post
-title: "Beyond the Perimeter: Why IP Firewalls Fail in 2026 and How Zero Trust (and PQC) Rewrites Enterprise Defense"
+title: "Beyond the Perimeter: Why IP Firewalls Fail in 2026 and How Zero Trust and PQC Rewrite Enterprise Defense"
-subtitle: "Published on 06/06/26 (202666): An evil numerological omen, the death of the Port 443 castle moat, autonomous AI agents, and why the Post-Quantum Cryptography horizon means you better be safe than sorry."
+subtitle: "Published on 06/06/26 — 202666: An evil numerological omen, the death of the Port 443 castle moat, autonomous AI agents, and why the Post-Quantum Cryptography horizon means you better be safe than sorry."
 date: 2026-06-06
 cover-img: /assets/img/posts/2026-06-06-zero-trust-pqc-hero.webp
 thumbnail-img: /assets/img/posts/2026-06-06-zero-trust-pqc-hero.webp